 To maximize these savings, consider using a free agent-finding tool like Clever Real Estate, which matches you with full-service realtors charging a 1.5% listing fee.
 On average, Clever customers save $7,000 in real estate commissions.

-🏛️ Realtor commissions update: NAR settlement
+🏛️ Buyer's agent commission update: NAR settlement

 Realtor commissions are changing as the National Association of Realtors (NAR) has settled litigation over broker commission practices, agreeing to pay $418 million over four years.[2]
 This settlement addresses concerns that high commissions have financially burdened sellers.